 Some states provide optional monthly supplements to help persons meet needs not fully covered by federal SSI payments.
 The state determines whether it will make a payment, to whom, and in what amount.
-These supplements, paid on a regular monthly basis, are intended to cover such items as food, shelter, clothing, utilities, and other daily and special necessities determined by the individual states.
+These supplements, paid on a regular monthly basis, are intended to cover such items as food, shelter, clothing, utilities, and other daily and special necessities.
 Some states provide optional supplementary payments to all persons eligible for SSI benefits.
-Others may limit payments to certain SSI recipients such as the blind or residents of domiciliary care facilities, or they may extend payments to persons who are ineligible for SSI because their income is too high.
-In some cases a separate count for these individuals is not possible.
+Others limit payments to certain SSI recipients such as the blind or residents of domiciliary care facilities, or extend payments to persons who are ineligible for SSI because their income is too high.
+In most cases a separate count for these individuals is not possible.

 Administration.
-The governmental unit responsible for administering these payments may be a state or local agency or the Social Security Administration (SSA).
+The governmental unit responsible for administering these payments is a state or local agency or the Social Security Administration (SSA).
 Under state administration, the state must absorb both program benefits and administrative costs.
-Under federal administration, the state must reimburse SSA for the cost of the program benefits and, as of October 1, 2007, must pay \$9.95 in administrative costs for each benefit paid.
-As of October 1, 2007, the rate was adjusted for inflation as calculated by the change in the consumer price index (CPI) between June 2006 and June 2007, rounded to the nearest whole cent.
+Under federal administration, the state must reimburse SSA for the cost of the program benefits and, as of October 1, 2008, must pay \$10.45 in administrative costs for each benefit paid.
+As of October 1, 2008, the rate was adjusted for inflation as calculated by the change in the consumer price index (CPI) between June 2007 and June 2008, rounded to the nearest whole cent.
 The Commissioner may select a different rate for a state, taking into account the complexity of administering the state's supplementary payment program.